 In order to use the data within Babase, each new user must complete all of the steps of the Babase Boot Camp training program.
 Through completion of this Boot Camp, you will become one of the few, the proud, the Babase users.
 Completion of this course is vital to your understanding of the data and the database structure and is therefore mandatory.
-Please see Niki or Patrick for details before proceeding.
+Please see Niki or Jake for details before proceeding.

-Go to one of the Babase administrators (Patrick or Niki) and ask for access.
+Go to one of the Babase administrators (Jake or Niki) and ask for access.
 They will make you a username, so pick out the username you'd like.
 In addition, although it is not necessary, it can be useful to have a Unix account on papio depending on what type of work you will be doing.
 Ryan Hardy is the only one that can do this.
-Ask Patrick or Niki to put you in touch with him.
+Ask Jake or Niki to put you in touch with him.